ryanrudolfoba/SteamOS-microSD/README.md

 ### /dev/mmcblk0p8 is mounted; will not make a filesystem here

-During the installation process, the recovery image OS automatically mounts the partitions after they are created but before they are formatted.
-To prevent this from happening, we need to run the 'mkfs' command.
+To ensure that the partitions are not mounted before they are formatted, we can utilize the 'mkfs' command during the installation process. \
+This will prevent the recovery image OS from automatically mounting the partitions.

 ![Screenshot_20230101_124055](https://user-images.githubusercontent.com/16995691/210184088-393afff4-673c-4266-8f47-4f6f2224d6f6.png)